You’ve probably seen products or advice from various financial ” gurus ” on TV, the internet, or on the bookshelf at your local bookstore.

 - Are They Using Common Sense?- Most personal finance is just good old fashioned common sense.
 Anyone telling you to get into debt and leverage that to become rich, or to lease your cars so you can get a tax break, is not using common sense.
 You should run from these people as fast as you can.

 - Do They Encourage You to Live Debt Free?- This goes along with common sense.
 Living without debt is the best use of your money.
-If they give debt freedom short shrift in favor of managing your debt and credit score, you will never learn to truly succeed with money by changing your habits and becoming debt free.
+If they give debt freedom short shrift in favor of managing your debt and credit score, you will never learn to truly succeed.
+The best teachers teach you to change your habits to become debt free.
 If their #1 priority is something other than leading you into complete debt freedom, then kick them to the curb.

 - Do They Have Integrity?- Does what they do line up with their message and how they live their life?
 Are they teaching debt freedom while allowing credit cards and payday loan outlets to advertise on their site?
 Do they talk about only driving used cars but star in ads for new ones?
 Keep an eye out for inconsistencies between their message and their life.